SAP-samples/kyma-runtime-extension-samples/sample-cloudsdk-java/README.md

 # Overview

-This blog describes steps and configurations to build and deploy microservice based extensions on SAP Cloud Platform, Kyma runtime using SAP Cloud SKD for Java.
+This sample describes the steps and configurations to build and deploy microservice-based extensions on SAP Cloud Platform, Kyma runtime using SAP Cloud SKD for Java.

-The microservice makes API calls to a S/4 System to do various read/write operations based on the extension logic.
-The microservice itself can be triggered via an event or an API call.
-In this example, we will trigger it via an API call by exposing it through Microgateway in Kyma runtime (API rules).
+The microservice makes API calls to an S/4 System to perform various read/write operations based on the extension logic.
+The microservice itself can be triggered with an event or an API call.
+In this example, we will trigger it with an API call by exposing it through Microgateway in Kyma runtime (APIRules).

-To set up, api-access, please refer to `api access` section in [this blog](https://blogs.sap.com/2020/09/30/use-sap-cloud-platform-kyma-runtime-to-extend-sap-marketing-cloud/).
+## Prerequisites

+Refer to [this blog post](https://blogs.sap.com/2020/09/30/use-sap-cloud-platform-kyma-runtime-to-extend-sap-marketing-cloud/) to learn how to set up API access.

 ![config](assets/s4hana-api-config.png)

-Post setup, we should be able to build a microservice that will call the S/4 System using `SAP Cloud SDK for Java`.
+Setting up API access allows you to build a microservice that will call the S/4 System using SAP Cloud SDK for Java.

 ![runtime](assets/s4hana-api-runtime.png)

 ## Steps

-* Generate the maven project.
+1. Generate the maven project.

     ```shell script
     mvn archetype:generate "-DarchetypeGroupId=com.sap.cloud.sdk.archetypes" "-DarchetypeArtifactId=scp-cf-spring" "-DarchetypeVersion=RELEASE"
     ```

-* Refer to [this documentation](https://sap.github.io/cloud-sdk/docs/java/features/odata/generate-typed-odata-v2-and-v4-client-for-java/) to perform code generation for the OData APIs. e.g. In this sample, I am generating the code for [SAP Marketing Cloud Campaign OData APIs](https://help.sap.com/viewer/0f9408e4921e4ba3bb4a7a1f75f837a7/1911.500/en-US/f2ae5a181b274befbb07183d2c4ac61a.html) using the [metadata file](application/edmx/campaigns.xml).
+2. [Generate a typed OData client for Java](https://sap.github.io/cloud-sdk/docs/java/features/odata/generate-typed-odata-v2-and-v4-client-for-java/).
+For the purpose of this sample, generate the code for [SAP Marketing Cloud Campaign OData APIs](https://help.sap.com/viewer/0f9408e4921e4ba3bb4a7a1f75f837a7/1911.500/en-US/f2ae5a181b274befbb07183d2c4ac61a.html) using the [metadata file](application/edmx/campaigns.xml).

-* Implement the code to make API calls using the generated services.
+3. Implement the code to make API calls using the generated services:

     ```java
     @RestController